 - Breast milk can protect new babies from infection.

-- Healthy newborns and their mothers may stay in the same room after the birth, according to normal practice where you have your baby.
+- You can stay in the same room with your healthy newborn after the birth, according to normal practice where you have your baby.

 - Always wash your hands well and wear a mask when breastfeeding and caring for your baby.

 - If you do not want to breastfeed your baby, you can express your breast milk, so that someone who does not have COVID-19 can feed it to your baby.
 Always wear a mask and wash your hands well before you express your breast milk.

 Breastfeeding if you have COVID-19